secure-systems-lab/lab-guidelines/dev-workflow.md

     to really understand what the PR is about.
 This is really important for reviewers!

+1. **Review tests**.
+After submitting a pull request to most lab projects, continuous integration (CI) should run automated test builds (commonly via Travis-CI and AppVeyor) and report the results in the pull request page itself.
+This helps identify possible problems in pull requests, or point to indicate where test code needs to be modified due to the changes.
+If builds fail for your pull request, look through the output and see if you can fix the problems.

 1. **Request a review**.
 You can request reviews directly in *GitHub*.
 Also, don't be afraid to re-ask if no one has been on it after a couple of days.